hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/chrome/extentions/__init__.md

     assert isinstance(__details__, dict)

 # Tests for __details__ (assuming expected contents)
-# These tests are crucial as they demonstrate handling of specific details
+# These tests are crucial as they demonStarte handling of specific details
 def test_details_has_expected_keys():
     """Checks if __details__ contains expected keys."""
     expected_keys = ['name', 'description', 'author']